-I’m Kelly Peloza: Chicago-based photographer, cookbook author, vegan baker, and blogger behind Seitan Beats Your Meat.
-I used to blog at The Vegan Cookie Connoisseur, but after six years, I felt it was time to channel my energy into a new blog (The Vegan Cookie Connoisseur archives may be found here).
+I’m Kelly Peloza: Chicago-based photographer, cookbook author, baker, and vegan blogger behind Seitan Beats Your Meat.
+I used to blog at The Vegan Cookie Connoisseur.
+After six years, I felt it was time to channel my energy into a new blog.
+The Vegan Cookie Connoisseur archives may be found here.

 After becoming vegan as a teenager out of compassion toward animals, a fascination with baking followed.
 These passions, along with the online vegan community on The Post Punk Kitchen, inspired me to start a cookbook project.
-My first cookbook, The Vegan Cookie Connoisseur, was written in high school and then published in 2010.
-I began a self-directed book tour with events in New York City, San Francisco, Milwaukee, Chicago, and my hometown of Grayslake, IL.
+I wrote my first cookbook, The Vegan Cookie Connoisseur, in high school and then published it in 2010.
+I began a self-directed book tour and organized events in New York City, San Francisco, Milwaukee, Chicago, and my hometown of Grayslake, IL.
 My latest cookbook, Cheers to Vegan Sweets, was released in 2013.
 A new edition of The Vegan Cookie Connoisseur, which features a new cover and a brand new chapter, was released in 2016.

-My background is in photography and I am a full-time commercial photographer at Kelly Peloza Photo, so Seitan Beats Your Meat is a place where I can experiment with food styling and other visual techniques without any rules.
-I thrive on creative problem solving, so I think the most exciting parts of making food are recipe development, food photography, and writing.
+My background is in photography, and I am a full-time commercial photographer at Kelly Peloza Photo.
+Seitan Beats Your Meat is a place where I can experiment with food styling and other visual techniques without any rules.
+I thrive on creative problem solving.
+And I think the most exciting parts of making food are recipe development, food photography, and writing.

 I believe dessert should be as decadent as possible, whether you enjoy it in moderation or regularly (pfft, healthy dessert?!).
 Tofu and egg replacer can turn people off of vegan baked goods, so I strive to use accessible, fresh ingredients in my recipes.
 I also think using black beans and kale in dessert is weird.